-- 1- What is this text (photo) mainly about? - 2- What stands out to me as I first examine this text?

-- 1- Why are there shadowy lines on the walls? - 2- What is the lady holding in her hands?
+- 1-What stands out to me as I first examine the images?
+Text-specific Question(s): - 1-How does the sidewalk influence Calvin's thinking?
+What change occurs between the third and fourth frame and how does this change relate to Calvin's questions? - 2- What is the significance of the material with which the boy is built? - 3-What similarities are there between the two main figures in the painting and what might they mean?
 NOTE: Throughout the unit Model text-specific questions associated with Guiding Questions have been provided in the material.
 These questions are included to illustrate the process and possibilities; teachers are encouraged to develop their own text-specific questions based on their own analysis.